DA-Irosh-Fernando/Youden-s-J-statistic-in-constructing-a-decision-tree-classifier/README.md

 **5) JscoreTreeClassifier_top_3_features.py**
 ==============================================
 Finally, this is the main file that implements the proposed classification tree using the previously stated two core classes: 1) JscoreBinariser.py;  2) ProbabilityTree3Classifier.py.

+**Output dataset: Model_comparison_(data_for_ROC_curve_analysis).csv**
+This contains the combined prediction outcomes from the 4 models written separately into csv files as stated above, and are compared in a ROC curve analysis presented in Figure 5 of the manuscript.